pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-## 3.1: Change BOB mode to "Advanced"
+## 3.1: Change Bob mode to "Advanced"

-First, make sure you’ve selected “Advanced” mode in BOB.
-This mode is well suited for coding tasks like the ones BOB will be asked to perform in the following steps.
+First, make sure you’ve selected “Advanced” mode in Bob.
+This mode is well suited for coding tasks like the ones Bob will be asked to perform in the following steps.

 <img width="3383" height="1970" alt="image" src="https://github.com/user-attachments/assets/764bf5fd-a458-403a-8a17-07a4a5c39693" />